All the MasterChef winners and where they are now

-The Greek born chef takes part in regular food festival in Cumbria where she lives, and she recently appeared on an episode of MasterChef as a food critique.
+The Greek-born chef takes part in a regular food festival in Cumbria where she lives, and she recently appeared on an episode of MasterChef as a food critique.

 She also has her debut cook book, Under the Olive Tree, coming out in June and it's available to pre-order now.

 Described as "Recipes from my Greek kitchen" it will feature lots of Mediterranean inspired dishes, as well as some of the former banker's faves.

 Kenny Tutt (2018)

 With cooking in his "blood" having come from a family of food traders, Kenny, 37, stormed into the finals and was crowned the 2018 MasterChef champion.